-So if you only want to look at organic, you can just click this and it will filter all of the data to organic itself.
+If you only want to look at organic, you can just click this and it will filter all of the data to organic itself.
 We've also got another filter up here with our timeframe.
 Now, one of the things I really like about Data Studio is it gives you much broader control over your timeframe.
-There's a lot of tools on the market that don't allow you to create custom time ranges.
-And that can be frustrating when you want to see the impact over a year or maybe over two years.
-And this will allow you to do that as long as you have that data within your Google Analytics account.
+There are a lot of tools on the market that don't allow you to create custom time ranges and that can be frustrating when you want to see the impact over a year or maybe over two years.
+This will allow you to do that as long as you have that data within your Google Analytics account.
 As we walk down in this report, I'm going to turn all these on so you can see it all, we've got the traffic sources section.
 So this is breaking down all the different sources, the sessions, the new sessions, bounce rate, and the pages per session.

 We can see how each one of these channels has performed and we can compare organic versus other channels.
 Now, this is helpful if you're an SEO, because you can show the impact and the weight that organic has in their overall marketing strategy.
 When you're just looking at the gains in organic, it doesn't really put it into context with all of the other channels that clients may be using.
 So when you can pull this out and say, "Hey, organic is actually driving you the most traffic.
 Organic also has a relatively good page per session rate.
 It's got a lower bounce rate," and start to tie some of the story to how organic's helping the brand overall.
 This doughnut chart over here just shows the comparative values of each one of these channels in a more visual form.
 Sometimes this is easier for a client to really see how much more organic is than let's say social.

 Down below this, we have a top performing content list.
-We've got page title, the page URL itself, page views, the average time and the bounce rate.
+We've got page title, the page URL itself, page views, the average time, and the bounce rate.
 Now, this is really helpful for content and understanding what type of content is not just driving traffic but is also engaging users as well.
 The reason I like to have the page title in here is we typically have keywords in our page titles.
-So we can use these to go and see how these pages are performing in search as well.
-So if we look, we can see the page view.
+We can use these to see how these pages are performing in search as well.
+If we look, we can see the page view.
 We can also filter this though by average times and say, which pages did people spend the most time on?
 Well, if there's only one page view, then it's not really helpful because that's one person.
 We want to look for pages that have a lot of views, but also spend time on the site.

 We can also filter by bounce rate as well to help give us a better understanding of which pages have a lower bounce rate and why.
 Sometimes there'll be a null, and if this is in here, you can create a filter to extract or remove the null so you don't see that in the report.